-Web application penetration testing is carried out by initiating simulated attacks, both internally and externally, in order to get access to sensitive data.
+A Pen Test, as the name suggests, is a test that focuses solely on a web application and not on a whole network or company.
+Penetration testing for web applications is carried out by initiating simulated attacks, both internally and externally, in order to get access to sensitive data.

-Web penetration testing allows the end user to determine any security weakness of the entire web application and across its components, including the source code, database, and back-end network).
-This helps the developer in prioritizing the pinpointed vulnerabilities and threats, and come up with strategies to mitigate them.
+A pen test allows us to determine any security weakness of the entire web application and across its components, including the source code, database, and back-end network).
+This helps the developer in prioritizing the pinpointed web app vulnerabilities and threats, and come up with strategies to mitigate them.

 Table of Contents